RallyTechServices/milestone-apps/milestone-tracking-board/README.md

 Inactive Defect States - determines which defect states are not considered "Active" Cancelled Defect States - Used in the calculation of Defect Density Include Derived User Stories - If checked, the banner calculations will include user stories that are not associated explicitly with the milestone, but children of a feature explicitly associated with the milestone.

+Cumulative Flow chart on the banner is calculated using the same work items included in the banner calculations and history is shown for these items, not for the milestone.
+Thus the cumulative flow chart does not show scope change in the milestone.